Photo by Tom Bauer/Missoulian

 The Youth Farm started in 2010 is a partnership with Youth Homes and Garden City Harvest.
 The Youth Farm was created to give teenagers employment through a hands-on program that provides opportunities for job skills training, community engagement, and empowerment through agriculture.
-As a productive 2+ acre farm, the Youth Farm crew operates three Mobile-Market sites serving lower income Missoulians, a Community Supported Agriculture program (CSA), and donates 1,000’s of pounds of food to family service agencies each year.
+As a productive 2+ acre farm, the Youth Farm crew operates three Mobile-Market sites serving lower income Missoulians, a Community Supported Agriculture program (CSA), and donates 1,000s of pounds of food to family service agencies each year.
 The Youth Farm’s employment program designed for older adolescents aging out of foster care works directly with Youth Homes staff to provide a safe and challenging environment that teaches and develops social skills, encourages positive behavior, and advocates for personal responsibility.
 Teen employees are charged with increasing amounts of responsibility for farm operations throughout the season, including managing irrigation, interacting with shareholders and customers, and leading groups of Youth Homes teen volunteers.
 Our teens learn the skills necessary to grow food and hold a job while becoming active, vital members of their working farm and community.
+MORE.
+Learn more about the Tom Roy Youth Guidance Home.

 Youth Harvest and The Youth Farm are made possible by numerous Missoula agencies committed to innovative approaches to support our teens.
 Partners include Youth Homes, Missoula’s Youth Drug Court, Human Resource Council, Willard Alternative High School, the University of Montana, Missoula Aging Services, and the Missoula Food Bank to name a few.
 We are funded by some of the above agencies, the Dennis and Phyllis Washington Foundation, High Stakes Foundation, Missoula Federal Credit Union and many others generous supporters.